abhi195/algorithm-patterns-primer/README.md

 In my experience while learning some hard topics such as Dynamic Programming it could be really frustrating to tackle them individually without understanding patterns.
 Versus if you picked a base problem and tried to tackle related problem as variations of the previously solved problems, it could really help you to grasp the concept.
 And in future you would be easily able to figure out if any new problem is variation of what you have already solved.

-So this repository contains a curated list of patterns that either I observed myself or learned through some awesome article or youtube channels.
+So this repository contains a curated list of patterns that either I observed myself or learned through some awesome article or YouTube channels.
 I will try to link all original sources with each topics or lists.

 ## Structure :